 Propane, commonly referred to as liquefied petroleum gas, is often used to fuel forklifts.
 The substance is colorless, nontoxic, and virtually odorless, which may make it seem harmless.
 Yet, if propane safety measures are not followed, the consequences can be dire.

-Why Is Propane Safety Important?
+Why Is Forklift Propane Tank Safety Important?

 A Closer Look at CGA and OSHA Propane Safety Guidelines

 CGA and OSHA propane safety guidelines can be classified into three categories:

 To properly store propane, workers must:

 ✓ Limit the amount of propane stored in an industrial facility to 300 lbs.; in buildings with designated areas for propane storage, workers can store up to 10,000 lbs. of propane

 ✓ Avoid storing propane cylinders in high-traffic and busy areas, such as near stairways or exits

 ✓ Keep propane cylinders away from any flammable or combustible materials

 ✓ Store propane in cylinder safety cages or cabinets; propane cylinders must be kept off the ground and in flat areas where they cannot collect water